Serrof/swiftt/README.md

 to Faa Di Bruno's formula.

 ## Some applications of the TDA
+Reference [12] actually uses all three main features of the TDA within the same application in data association for Space Surveillance & Tracking, more precisely computing the Probabilistic Distribution Function of an optimal control cost used for maneuver-aware tracklet-to-orbit correlation.

 ### Multivariate, high-order AD
 It has applications whenever partial derivatives are needed, for example in numerical, local optimization (although usually only up to second-order).
 It is a good compromise between symbolic